 There is no other commonly-used building material that requires so little energy to produce as wood.
-Thanks to photosynthesis, trees are able to use an abundant natural resource (i.e. the sun) as it captures CO2 in the air, combine it with water these plants get from the soil to produce an amazing organic material, wood.
+Thanks to the sun and photosynthesis, trees are able to use an abundant natural resource to capture CO2 in the air.
+Combined with water from the soil these plants produce an amazing organic material, wood.

-Wood pallets and packaging are naturally almost completely made out of wood.
-And wood’s strong environmental credentials have been captured in various Life-Cycle Assessment studies and Environmental Product Declarations.
+Naturally, wood pallets and packaging are almost completely made out of wood and wood’s strong environmental credentials have been captured in various Life-Cycle Assessment studies and Environmental Product Declarations (EPDs).

-The American Hardwood Export Council’s Life Cycle Assessment of Rough-sawn Kiln-dried Hardwood Lumber and the Canadian and American Wood Council’s Environmental Product Declaration further the clear, fact-based, scientifically proven, and independently third-party verified environmental attributes of choosing wood.
+The 2020 Environmental Product Declaration for U.S. Wooden Pallets, American Hardwood Life Cycle Assessment and the Canadian and American Wood Council’s Environmental Product Declaration further the clear, fact-based, scientifically proven, and independently third-party verified environmental attributes of choosing wood.

 According to the CEI-BOIS, here is a great example of the real-life benefits of using wood over alternative materials:

 “Every cubic meter of wood used in buildings, has captured almost one ton of CO2 from the atmosphere.
 Moreover, every cubic meter of wood used as a substitute for other building materials reduces CO2 emissions by an average of one ton.
 As a result, significant benefits in mitigation of climate change can be gained.”